craftykate/color-picker/README.md

 ## Background

-I like seeing color combinations while I'm planning a new project - whether it's a new site or a knitted item.
-My favorite combinations are complimentary and split complimentary.
-So I built a little tool in React that lets you pick a color and calculates the - you guess it - complimentary colors and split complimentary colors.
+I like seeing color combinations while I'm planning a new project - whether it's a new site, a knitted item, or paint colors for the house.
+So I built a little tool in React that lets you pick a color and it calculates various color combinations.

 ## Features